rblack42/pylitproject/rst/introduction/01-concepts.rst

     proper documentation by stating: "Read the code'!

 Using |LP| in my lecture notes seemed like something nice to do, but it has another problem.
-I am not explaining one large program, I am explaining versions of that program as it evolves, and the code changes along the way!
+I am not explaining one large program, I am explaining several programs, and versions of those program as they evolve.
+All that code changes as i tell my story in a class!
 Features are added, removed, and moved around.
 That makes using the standard tools of |LP| inadequate for the task without some work.

 Non-Linear Flow
 ***************